-Public lands and waters are areas of land and water that are managed by government agencies with guidance and support from people residing in the United States.
-Public lands are different from private lands, which are owned by an individual, a business or another type of nongovernmental organization.
 Most public lands are managed by the federal government, by a state or local government, or by a sovereign tribal nation.
 Other lands open for public use include conservation easements on private land that are managed by nonprofit land trusts and private lands that are accessible via special hunting and fishing permits.
 This curriculum will focus primarily on public lands managed by the United States government.
-For the purposes of this curriculum, we generally use the term "public lands" to mean areas of land and water that are managed by one of eight federal land management agencies.
-These federal government agencies are tasked with managing these lands and waters in trust for all people.
-Not all federally managed lands are public.
-For example, public access is tightly restricted on military bases.
+Not all federally-managed lands are public; for example, access is tightly restricted on military bases.
 However, across the country, there are more than 640 million acres of parks, forests, preserves, and historic sites that are open to the public.